jamesr66a/onnx/docs/Operators.md

 ### <a name="Squeeze"></a><a name="squeeze">**Squeeze**</a>

-  Remove single-dimensional entries from the shape of a tensor.
-  Takes a  parameter `axes` with a list of axes to squeeze.

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: